Securing daily payments

 Questions and answers about securing daily payments

 Yes.
 We are preparing for situations in which it would not be possible to use a bank’s normal systems.
-We are seeking to ensure that ATMs with systems located in Finland (Otto ATMs) will work.
+We are seeking to ensure that ATMs with systems located in Finland will work.

 You do not need to do anything.
 The authorities and banks are responsible for all preparations.
 However, it is always a good idea to make sure your contact information is up to date in your bank and in the Population Information System.
 You can prepare for shorter disruptions, for example, by making sure you have a ‘home emergency kit’ for payments.